 How to Find Out If You Have a Penalty

-You can check to see if your website has received a manual penalty by visiting Google Search Console and selecting Search Traffic > Manual Actions.
+You can check to see if your website has received a manual penalty by visiting Google Search Console and selecting Security & Manual Actions > Manual Actions.

 Now, let’s review the 5 tips below to help you avoid an SEO penalty in the first place.

 1. Gain relevant links and get rid of harmful ones.

 Gaining relevant links is another term for quality link building.
 The more natural and organic the links, the better.
 For example, when an active user shares high-quality content from your website, you earn a link to be proud of which won’t have any risk associated with it.

 When a website with dubious content links to your site, Google starts looking at you suspiciously – so you should regularly check on your links through Google Search Console to ensure that no ‘spammy’ websites are linking to you.
 One way to check the ‘spamminess’ of a link is by checking the Spam score using the Moz Link Explorer tool.
 Other tools such as SEMRush and Ahrefs can also help assess the quality of links.

 There is a disavow tool in the Search Console, which you can use to tell Google which links to ignore.

 2. Show that you are a trusted business.